 10. The Yarra Trail and Dandenong Ranges

 Nothing beats a walk down your favorite nature trail than taking a stroll down Yarra Valley and the Dandenong Ranges.
-The area is filled with redwoods that tower each other densely populating the forest.
+The area is filled with redwoods that tower over each other densely populating the forest.
 You can easily tune off the world while walking here; the rattling leaves silence all the noise and commotion.

 It’s a breath-taking place to have a picnic or even take pictures for your Instagram.
 Do not miss out on this mind-blowing experience.